 Patty Robles' Story

-October has been busy for Patty Robles, EIT, who celebrates the completion of two of her projects in New York: the $1.2 million Poughkeepsie Transit Hub, which she assisted in designing; and $1.8 million restoration of New York City Department of Parks and Recreation facilities that were damaged by Superstorm Sandy, for which she was the Resident Engineer.
+October 2013 was busy for Patty Robles, EIT, who celebrated the completion of two of her projects in New York: the $1.2 million Poughkeepsie Transit Hub, which she assisted in designing; and $1.8 million restoration of New York City Department of Parks and Recreation facilities that were damaged by Superstorm Sandy, for which she was the Resident Engineer.
 Not bad for an engineering graduate in the early stages of her career in the Big Apple.
 Getting to this point, however, wasn’t easy.

 The daughter of immigrant parents from the Dominican Republic, Patty learned at an early age the value of determination and dreaming big.
 “My parents immigrated to Jersey City with nothing and worked hard to give me and my siblings the possibility of a great future,” she said.
 “They showed me that anything is possible and no dream too absurd.”
 Patty began thinking about a career in the Architecture/Engineering/Construction industry while in high school.
 Her father was an agricultural engineer and uncle was a civil engineer in the Dominican Republic, so they knew a thing or two about the industry.
 “Knowing that they supported me with any decision I made, made it a lot easier for me to succeed and follow those decisions through.”